MaksymShostak/image-viewer/README.md

 # imageviewer
-Lightweight hardware-accelerated Windows application to view and losslessly rotate images
+Lightweight hardware-accelerated Windows application to view and losslessly rotate images.
+This software is based in part on the work of the Independent JPEG Group.